Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 Typically, this is used with clients or components that might only need to be notified of a specific scene event type.
 There are 9 scene event types and each one has a corresponding "single event type" callback handler in `NetworkSceneManager`.

 **As an example:**
 You might want to register for the `SceneEventType.LoadEventCompleted` scene event type to know, from a client perspective, that the server and all other clients have finished loading a scene.
-Thisn'tification lets you know when you can start performing other netcode related actions on the newly loaded and spawned `NetworkObject`s.
+This notification lets you know when you can start performing other netcode related actions on the newly loaded and spawned `NetworkObject`s.

 #### Scene Event Progress Status
 As we discussed in the earlier code example, it's important to check the status returned by `NetworkSceneManager.Load` to make sure your scene loading event has started.
 The following is a list of all [SceneEventProgressStatus](../../api/Unity.Netcode.SceneEventProgressStatus.md) `enum` values with some additional helpful information: